 With 1:56 left in the second quarter, Chase added a 51-yard catch-and-run for his third score of the first half.

-Baskerville blocked and recovered a punt for a third-quarter score with 7:22 left, giving the Tigers a 59-24 advantage.
+Baskerville blocked and recovered a punt for a third-quarter score with 7:22 left.

 The Tigers scored 72 against Texas A&M last year, but that came in seven overtimes.
 Saturday's scoring output was otherwise LSU's most points since a 66-7 win over Wyoming on Nov.
 26, 1977.